 Elisa's Board of Directors evaluates the need for changes in the Remuneration Policy.
-Elisa considers on a case-by-case basis the decree to which the drafting of the new Remuneration Policy is affected by the resolution of the General Meeting on the previous Remuneration Policy, or by shareholder statements about the Remuneration Reports provided after the adoption of the Remuneration Policy, presented at a General Meeting.
+Elisa considers on a case-by-case basis the degree to which the drafting of the new Remuneration Policy is affected by the resolution of the General Meeting on the previous Remuneration Policy, or by shareholder statements about remuneration reports provided after the adoption of the Remuneration Policy and presented at a General Meeting.